oranedev/legaloperations/security_logs.md

 # Data Flow: Bubble ➡️ Azure Blob Storage ➡️ Elasticsearch
-This document outlines the data flow for tracking and visualizing security logs, from their creation in Bubble to their visualization in Kibana.
+Data flow for tracking and visualizing security logs, from their creation in Bubble to their visualization in Kibana.

 ## 🛠 Data Creation in Bubble
 - **User Interaction**: Users interact with your Bubble application, generating security logs. 🧑‍💻